PnS2018/pns2018.github.com/session_04.md

 layout: default
 ---

-In this session, we focus on introducing common concepts and techniques in __Digital Image Processing__.
+In this session, we focus on introducing common concepts and techniques in __Digital Image Processing__ and __Computer Vision__.
 We also would like to discuss how you can apply these techniques to Machine Learning tasks.

-This session explains the concepts and techniques in a practical setting.
-Therefore, we omit many mathematical details that are out of the scope of the session.
-Nevertheless, we strongly encourage interested readers to study Image Processing and Computer Vision formally.
+Note that we omit many mathematical details that are out of the scope of the session.

 ## Digital Image Representation